-Although you will replay every moment you spent with your child in your mind for many years to come, at some point these memories will not immediately result in tears.
+Although you will replay every moment you spent with your child in your mind for many years, at some point, these memories will not immediately result in tears.

 It may be hard to imagine this at first, but the time will come.

 How to Cope With the Loss of a Child

 Although you will never get over the loss of a child, there are things you can do to help you get through each day in the beginning.

 With that said, there is no “normal” endpoint to finish your grieving.

 You will likely be grieving as long as you live.

 You may have an immense grief relapse ten or twenty years from now; be ready for it and prepared to deal with it when it arises.